s-jegorow/stemgraphdependencies/README.md

 1. Fetches all repos from STEMgraph GitHub org
 2. Extracts dependency metadata from README files
-3. Converts to JSON-LD format with proper logic nodes for AND/OR dependencies
+3. Converts to JSON-LD format with logic nodes - fixes a few issues with the dependencies and uses the AND/OR connections
 4. Cleans up

 ## Future plans
+- fix the issues with the repos and remove the workarounds in the parser
 - add labels, keywords and titles to the nodes
 - Mermaid diagram generation
 - Other visualization formats